mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 *[Tape change.]*

 ...
-[Aesthetic contemplation] is kind of a religious way of understanding.
-But aesthetic contemplation is still in the realm of philosophy or psychology; the philosophical or metaphysical realm.

-Religiously, particularly in [Buddhism](glossary#buddhism)... practically, with our body, we participate, directly participate.
+[Aesthetic contemplation] is kind of a religious way of understanding, but aesthetic contemplation is still in the realm of philosophy or psychology, the philosophical or metaphysical realm.
+Religiously, particularly in [Buddhism](glossary#buddhism), we participate practically, directly, with our body.
 But, you participate in your object with wisdom.
 At that time, the activity of participation in your object becomes very pure; [there is] a sense of purity, undefiled practice, because you merge yourself into your object with your wisdom.
 You don’t participate in the object carelessly; you don’t participate at random.
 You participate in it very carefully, with wisdom.
 You merge yourself into your object.
 So, even though you participate, this participation is not *defiled* participation or human activity.
 This is *undefiled* human activity.
 So this is religious activity.

 #### 49:22